GeekyAnts/nativebase-docs/docs/next/popover.md

 ---
-id: popOver
+id: popover
 title: Popover
 ---

-import { ComponentTheme } from '../../src/components';
+import { ComponentTheme } from '../src/components';

 `Popover` is a non-modal dialog that floats around a trigger.
 It's used to display contextual information to the user, and should be paired with a pressable trigger element.